What is E-Skimming?

 Recommended reading: ‘Inside Magecart’ Exposes the Operation Behind the Web’s Biggest E-Commerce Scourge

-Creating a plan of action in the event of an e-skimming attack
+Creating a Response Plan in the Event of an E-Skimming Attack

 Where there is payment information, there is the potential for an e-skimming attack, and threat actors are always on the lookout for organizations with vulnerabilities that they can target.